drunsinn/pyXSteam/README.md

 To test if setup was successful, run `python3 bin/pyXSteamDemo.py`.
 This will require numpy and matplotlib to be installed.

+### Anaconda
+If you prefere you can also install pyXSteam from the anaconda package index

 ## Nomenclature

 All Functions follow the same naming schema: First the wanted property,